bmeviauac01/datadriven/docs/en/lecture-notes/mssql/sql.md

 WHERE Description.exist('(/product)[(./recommended_age)[1] eq "0-18 m"]')=1
 ```

-Function `exist()` returns 1 if the _XQuery_ expression evaluation yields a non-empty result; or 0 if the query result is empty.
+The `exist()` function returns 1 if if evaluating the _XQuery_ expression yields a non-empty result, or 0 if the query result is empty.

 We can also use the `value()` method instead of `exist()` here.